LERCAutomation/DataSync-ArcPro-UserGuide/preface/preface.rst

 Acknowledgements
 ================

-The DataExtractor tool was developed with funding from:
+The DataSync tool was developed with funding from:

 * Greenspace Information for Greater London CIC